orikanner/Eigen-Decomposition-and-SVD-Implementation/README.md

 ### Clarification: The Difference Between Eigen Decomposition and Diagonalization

-1. **Eigen Decomposition**:
+**Eigen Decomposition**:

-   - **Definition**: The process of representing a square matrix \( M \) as:
+- **Definition**: The process of representing a square matrix $M$ as:
-     \[
-     M = Q \Lambda Q^{-1}
+  $$ M = Q \Lambda Q^{-1} $$
-     \]
   where:
-     - \( Q \): Matrix of eigenvectors (not necessarily independent).
+  - $Q$: Matrix of eigenvectors (not necessarily independent).
-     - \( \Lambda \): Diagonal matrix of eigenvalues.
+  - $\Lambda$: Diagonal matrix of eigenvalues.

 - **Applicability**:
   - Eigen decomposition works for any square matrix, even if the eigenvectors are not linearly independent.
-     - If there aren't enough independent eigenvectors, \( Q \) won't fully span the matrix's space, but eigen decomposition can still provide eigenvalues and eigenvectors.
+  - If there aren't enough independent eigenvectors, $Q$ won't fully span the matrix's space, but eigen decomposition can still provide eigenvalues and eigenvectors.

+---

-2. **Diagonalization**:
+**Diagonalization**:

 - **Definition**: A specific case of eigen decomposition where:
-     \[
-     M = Q \Lambda Q^{-1}
+  $$ M = Q \Lambda Q^{-1} $$
-     \]
   with:
-     - \( Q \): Matrix containing enough linearly independent eigenvectors to span the matrix's space (a full basis).
+  - $Q$: Matrix containing enough linearly independent eigenvectors to span the matrix's space (a full basis).
-     - \( \Lambda \): Diagonal matrix of eigenvalues.
+  - $\Lambda$: Diagonal matrix of eigenvalues.

 - **Conditions**:
   - The matrix must have a full rank of linearly independent eigenvectors.
   - Symmetric and positive definite matrices satisfy this condition, which ensures diagonalization.

+---

-3. **Key Differences**:
+**Key Differences**:

 - **Eigen Decomposition**:
   - A general process.
   - Works even if eigenvectors are not linearly independent.
-     - Resulting matrix \( Q \) may not fully describe a basis, so \( M \) cannot always be diagonalized.
+  - Resulting matrix $Q$ may not fully describe a basis, so $M$ cannot always be diagonalized.

 - **Diagonalization**:
   - A stricter condition requiring enough independent eigenvectors to fully span the matrix's space.
   - Fails if eigenvectors are dependent (e.g., defective matrices).

+---

-4. **How They Relate**:
+**How They Relate**:

 - Eigen decomposition is a prerequisite for diagonalization.
-   - Diagonalization is essentially **eigen decomposition + sufficient independent eigenvectors**.
+- Diagonalization is essentially eigen decomposition + sufficient independent eigenvectors.
-   - If a matrix can be diagonalized, it means eigen decomposition produced a \( Q \) that spans the full space, enabling the diagonal form.
+- If a matrix can be diagonalized, it means eigen decomposition produced a $Q$ that spans the full space, enabling the diagonal form.
 If not, eigen decomposition still provides useful information but stops short of diagonalization.